Product Name: TunnelBear

 Prices and Plans

-TunnelBear offers a slightly different pricing model to other VPNs.
-They offer the usual monthly and annual packages, but they also have a free plan too.
+TunnelBear offers a slightly different pricing model than other VPNs.
+They offer an unnecessarily complex range of monthly and annual packages, but you can also get Tunnelbear free, albeit in a rather limited way.

-With other providers like PrivadoVPN offering a 10GB free limit, it's now nothing to shout about.
+With other providers like PrivadoVPN offering a 10GB free limit, this trial is now nothing to shout about.

-But even a 500MB limit will give you the opportunity to put the Bear through its paces.
+But even a 500MB limit will give you the opportunity to put the Bear through its paces which is no bad thing.

 Free trials are a rare enough thing in the VPN world these days so we are grateful for that at least.